jtonneyck/file-upload-server-react/README.md

   }
 }
 ```
 To establish a ref, you first make one with `React.createRef()` and assign it to a field in the class.
 Check the constructor in the code above.
 Second, you bind the ref to the html node you want to refer to.
-Check the opening tag of `<Form>
+Check the opening tag of `<Form>`

 ## FormData and Axios
 After we've established the ref, we can implement the submit handler.
-Instead of getting all form data from the state, we are getting it from the ref and pass it to `FormData`.
-FormData knows how to parse `<input type="file" />`.
-After we've collected all the formData, we can send it to our back-end with axios.
-Since this is form containing a file, we've to use another encoding type called 'multipart/form-data'.
+Instead of getting all form data from the state, we're passing the ref to the form to `FormData`.
+FormData knows how to get all the values out, including the value of `<input type="file" />`.

+After we've collected all the FormData, we can send it to our back-end with axios.
+Since this is a form containing a file, we've to use another encoding type called 'multipart/form-data'.
 We've also to enable cors, because we're sending data from another location/origin than the backend (localhost:3000 vs localhost:3001).
-Note, that we're checking for errors and let the user know visually if the sign up went alright.

 ``` jsx
 // SignUp.js